lovgrandma/minipost-client/README.md

 --------------------------------------
 Watch film with friends
 =======
+0. bash npm install in express and react folders, install mongodb
 1. Run mongod in bash
 2. Run mongo in bash
 3. Run nodemon in express folder bash